Cristliu/Cristliu.github.io/_pages/about.md

 - Course: Network Management

 ## Policy Report
 - Conducted comprehensive analysis on the deployment risks associated with localizing large language models.
-Authored a policy brief on Analysis and Countermeasures for xxxx Localized Deployment of Open‑Source Large AI Models.
+Authored a policy brief on Analysis and Countermeasures for xxxx Open‑Source Large AI Models.
 The resulting report was submitted to a National Ministry (呈报至某国家部委), informing high‑level decision‑making.

 ## Cyber Security Audit & Report
 - Identified critical Jailbreak Vulnerabilities in a LLM‑based Intelligent Assistant integrated within a National Demonstration Center of Experimental Computer Education (某计算机国家级实验教学示范中心).
-Conducted scanning on the website, revealing multiple high‑risk, web‑related vulnerabilities (e.g., Cross‑Site Scripting, SQL Injection) that could result in sensitive data exposure and malicious database manipulation.
+Conducted scanning on the website, revealing multiple high‑risk, web‑related vulnerabilities.
 Promptly reported findings to the center’s authority for immediate mitigation.

 <span class='anchor' id='contact'></span>